Authorization

 Flussonic Media Server supports two authorization backends:

 Limits the access to the playback for unauthorized users.
-Allows to override the stream configuration settings when Flussonic accesses the backend.
 See: Playback authorization for more details.

 Limits the access to publishing for unauthorized users.
-Allows to configure the publishing point when Flussonic accesses the backend.
 See: Publish authorization for more details.

 Description of the authorization procedure